AØKK08318U Seminar: Energy Economics

 Energy is a topic very much influenced by politics – climate politics, trade politics, and even social politics in some countries.
 Topics of interest here include security of supply, ‘energy independence’, the market liberalization in EU of first the electricity and since the gas market, and finally how auctioning of capacity constrained infrastructure can be implemented.

 Finally, this seminar is on energy.
-In particular on issues related to power, oil, and gas.
+In particular on issues related to power and natural gas.
 Although the relationship to environmental issues is close (emissions, CO2 quota, efficiency), environmental issues are not the aim of the seminar.

 List of topics include (non-comprehensive):